Granulomatosis with polyangiitis

 - Chest CT scan

-You will probably be treated glucocorticoids (such as prednisone).
-These are given along with other medicines that slow down the immune response.
+Because of the potentially serious nature of GPA, you may be hospitalized.
+Once the diagnosis is made, you will probably be treated with high doses of glucocorticoids (such as prednisone).
+These are given through the vein for 3 to 5 days at the beginning of treatment.
+Prednisone is given along with other medicines that slow down the immune response.

 - Rituximab (Rituxan)